 10. Make Use of Data and Analytics

-Real-World Example: Netflix evaluates its recruitment approaches through data analytics.
+Real-World Example: Through data analytics Netflix evaluates its recruitment approaches to select top candidates via optimal recruiting channels.

 Conclusion